haghard/safe-chat/README.md

 Introduction To Akka Cluster Sharding https://youtu.be/SrPubnOKJcQ

-How to do distributed, stateful processing with #Akka Cluster Sharding and Kafka https://akka.io/blog/news/2020/03/18/akka-sharding-kafka-video
+How to do distribute, stateful processing with #Akka Cluster Sharding and Kafka https://akka.io/blog/news/2020/03/18/akka-sharding-kafka-video

 Stateful OR Stateless Applications: To Akka Cluster, Or Not https://www.youtube.com/watch?v=CiVsKjZV-Ys